-- G. The 10 objects will be placed on the table.
-Teams may choose to place the objects in either Area 1 or Area 2, and may choose how to place the objects within that area.
-The container will be placed by the team anywhere in the opposite Container/Task Area. - H. The team will be given up to one minute to prepare, attach and demonstrate its prosthesis, to select a the Starting Area and Finishing Area, and to arrange the objects in the selected Starting Area.
-If at the end of one minute the team is not ready to perform the task, the trial will be declared a mistrial and this process will be repeated for the second trial. - I. When prosthesis is prepared, attached and ready and objects are prepared or at the end of one minute, the designated team member will stand outside the Working Area.
+- G. During the one minute preparation time, teams may choose to place the objects in either Area 1 or Area 2, and may choose how to place the objects within that area.
+The container will be placed by the team anywhere in the Container Area. - H. When the prosthesis is prepared, attached and ready or at the end of the one minute preparation time, the designated team member will stand outside of the Working Area.